frdmn/old.frd.mn/README.md

-frd.mn
+old.frd.mn
 ======

-Personal website of Jonas Friedmann, which can be found here: http://frd.mn
+Superseded personal website of Jonas Friedmann, which can be found here: http://old.frd.mn

-The project is a work in progress!

 ### Requirements